Zamiell/stardew-valley/Min-Max_Guide.md

 The guide is designed for the kind of player who is using the following self-imposed restrictions:

+* Choosing the Community Center route instead of the Joja route.
 * No mods.
 * No using glitches / bugs.
 * No 3rd party cheats.